reynoldsbd/lunacam/Readme.md

 * [diesel_cli](https://github.com/diesel-rs/diesel/tree/master/diesel_cli) (if modifying the database schema)
   * Recommend installing with `--no-default-features` and `--features "sqlite-bundled"`

-## Building and Running

-Start by running */toosl/scripts/build-css.ps1*, which compiles Sass stylesheets and prepares the static CSS directory.
-This script should be re-run whenever something under */client/style/* is modified.

-Then use Cargo to build and run:
+Once dependencies are installed, simply use Cargo to build and run:

 ```shell
 cargo run